 It is one of the finest features of MetForm.
 MetForm lets you convert the form submissions into individual posts.
 Just go to the Form Settings and then click on the “Post” tab.
 Turn the Form to Post on and make necessary settings.
 That’s as simple as that.

-By now you know dozens of ways to customize the elementor contact form.
+By now you know dozens of ways to create a Elementor form or Elementor custom form.
 All you need are the Elementor page builder and MetForm form builder.
 So, don’t wait anymore.
-Start making your contact forms and customize the forms to your heart’s content.
+Start making your Elementor Custom contact forms and customize the Elementor forms to your heart’s content.
 And last but not least, you can also make a complete contact page using MetForm.

 If you have any confusion or got any questions, feel free to let us know via the comment box.